+Early Installment Weirdness: In the first game, he was rather cynical.
+In the later games, he mellows out and is just overworked.
 Adding to this, he had a deep voice in the first game.
 Later games give him a normal male voice.

 Videogame Cruelty Potential: In contrast to how in the first game he could be seen walking around near the player's house around the time he delivers mail, the only way to speak to him in the second game is to wait for the right time and shoot him out of the air.
 However, in the next games he's back to walking around during his delivery run for that very reason.
 In New Leaf he Lampshades this by saying this is the reason he now only walks while delivering.